Luming-L/ProjectNew/Results/Re/RegioneR.md

 ```
 # Randomization strategy
 creates a new set of regions that is random with respect to our evaluation function but takes into account the specificities of our original region set.
+For example, if our original RS comes from an NGS experiment, all of its regions would lie in mappable parts of the genome and wouldn’t make any sense to randomize a region into a centromere or any other non-mappable part of the genome.
 # Evaluation function
 `numOverlaps` function: given two RS, returns the number of overlaps between two sets
 in our case we can compute the number of PRDM9-bound ATAC-seq peaks overlapping somatic mutations.